seththoenen/seththoenen.github.io/Inspec/02-workstation-setup.md

 choco install Ruby
 ```

-<h3>Install Inspec</h3>
+<h3>Install InSpec</h3>
-You can use Chocolatey to install Inspec as well.
+You can use Chocolatey to install InSpec as well.
 To do this run th ebelow code snippet in a PowerShell window.
 ```
-gem install Inspec
+gem install InSpec
 ```

-After you have instaled Inspec, open a new PowerShell window, type `inspec` and press enter.
-If you are presented with an error message, you haven't installed Inspec.
-Otherwise, if you get output that looks similar to the below snippet, you have installed Inspec successfully.
+After you have instaled InSpec, open a new PowerShell window, type `inspec` and press enter.
+If you are presented with an error message, you haven't installed InSpec.
+Otherwise, if you get output that looks similar to the below snippet, you have installed InSpec successfully.

 ```
 Commands: